 As mentioned, personalizing marketing campaigns is critical.
-But how can medical device manufacturers create more personalized marketing?
+But how can pharma and biotech manufacturers create more personalized marketing?
 Create buyer personas, including one for each profession can achieve this.
 Buyer personas are fictional, generalized representations of your ideal customers.
 Personas help “internalize the ideal customer we’re trying to attract, and relate to our customers as real humans,” stated HubSpot.
-A number of leading medical device companies are experiencing positive marketing results via persona creation for a number of specialties including surgeons, private practice physicians and hospital chief information officers, to name a few.
+A number of leading healthcare companies are experiencing positive marketing results via persona creation for a number of specialties including surgeons, private practice physicians and hospital chief information officers, to name a few.
 Buyer persona data provides you precise insight into each target market’s exact motivations, concerns, frustrations, key activities, key issues and opportunities.
 As a result, while you likely sell the same products to each target audience, your approach, images, messaging and language to each would be personalized differently.

 3. Get Social with Physician Prospects

 Historically, social media may not seem like the ideal way to engage medical professionals.
-In 2011, Manhattan Research conducted the Digital MedTech Physician study, the Annual Healthcare Professional Communication Report 2016, to find out how surgeons and other physician specialties learn about medical devices via digital channels.
-The study found that physicians using medtech products are digitally savvy and seeking ways to interact with device manufacturers online.
+In 2011, Manhattan Research conducted the Digital MedTech Physician study, the Annual Healthcare Professional Communication Report 2016, to find out how surgeons and other physician specialties learn about healthcare products and devices via digital channels.
+The study found that physicians using medtech products are digitally savvy and seeking ways to interact with healthcare manufacturers online.
 In fact, 50% of physicians are interested in participating in online promotional programs from medical device companies for which they do not see sales reps in person.
 QuantiaMD found 65% percent of physicians use social media sites for professional reasons and the Journal of Medical Research found that 60% of physicians believe that social media “improves the care they deliver” and 24% of physicians use social media daily to learn new medical information.
 Many medtech companies are capitalizing on the growth of physicians’ use of social media, including Medtronic.
 They have successfully created a presence on Facebook, LinkedIn, Twitter and YouTube.
 From the top, the CEO tweets, sending a powerful signal about the company’s commitment to social media.